solidjs/solid-docs-legacy/langs/en/guides/comparison.md

 In React, `onChange` fires whenever an input field is modified, but this isn't how `onChange` [works natively](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onchange).
 In Solid, use `onInput` to subscribe to each value change.

-Finally, there is no VDOM so imperative VDOM APIs like `React.Children` and `React.cloneElement` make no sense.
-I encourage finding different ways to solve problems that use these declaratively.
+Finally, there is no VDOM so imperative VDOM APIs like `React.Children` and `React.cloneElement` have no equivalent in Solid.
+Instead of creating or modifying DOM elements directly, express your intentions declaratively.

 ## Vue